pupubird/WebLaunchJS-2021/Advance.md

 Let's consider this question:

 ```
-Create a function to sum up the 2 numbers input, then, print out the numbers with "Your total is: <the total>"
+Create a function, to sum up, the 2 numbers input, then, print out the numbers with "Your total is: <the total>"
 ```

 We can use the keyword `return` (I am going to talk about it later), but, we can use a `callback` function to solve this question!